 Growing Tomatoes in Pots

-We are going to take a look at how easy it can be to grow tomato plants in a pot.
-In addition, we’ll explain what to look out for as you grow this delicious garden favorite.
+I am going to explain how easy it can be to grow tomato plants in a pot.
+In addition, I’ll explain what to look out for as you grow this delicious garden favorite.

 Step 1: Pick the Perfect Spot